AndyK888/AmazonApp2/amazon-app/README.md

 This application follows a microservices architecture pattern with:

-1. **Frontend Service**: React-based user interface with TypeScript for type safety
+1. **Frontend Service**: Next.js-based React application with TypeScript for type safety and server-side rendering
-2. **State Management Service**: Redux for centralized state management
-3. **Routing Service**: React Router for navigation between different views
+2. **API Service**: Server-side API routes built into Next.js for handling data requests and operations
+3. **Database Service**: PostgreSQL database for persistent storage of inventory data
-4. **Data Visualization Service**: Handsontable for advanced table functionality
+4. **Cache Service**: Redis for caching and background job management
-5. **File Upload Service**: Uppy for handling file uploads
+5. **Worker Service**: Python-based background worker for processing uploaded files
 6. **Error Handling Service**: Centralized error handling with custom error types
 7. **Logging Service**: Comprehensive logging system with different log levels

-Each service is isolated and communicates through well-defined interfaces, following the project development rules for maximal diversification and isolation.
+This architecture is containerized using Docker, allowing for easy deployment and scaling.
+The services communicate through well-defined APIs, following the project development rules for maximal diversification and isolation.

+### Data Flow

+1. **File Upload Process**:
+   - User uploads a file through the FileUploader component
+   - File is sent to the API Service for initial validation
+   - Valid files are saved and queued for processing
+   - Worker Service processes the file in the background
+   - Processing status is tracked in Redis and can be monitored via the ProcessingStatus component

+2. **Duplicate Resolution Process**:
+   - System detects duplicate SKUs during file processing
+   - User is notified through the DuplicateNotification component
+   - User navigates to the duplicate resolution interface
+   - User selects a resolution strategy for each duplicate
+   - Selected actions are sent to the API Service
+   - Database is updated according to the resolution strategy

+3. **Identifier Change Tracking**:
+   - System tracks changes to product identifiers
+   - Changes are stored in the database with timestamps
+   - User can view and acknowledge changes through the identifier changes interface
+   - Acknowledgments are recorded in the database

+Each process is isolated but communicated through well-defined interfaces, ensuring maintainability and scalability.

 ## Logging System